MohammedFouad/PoliceReportsMobile/README.md

 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D

-## How to add a new police station
-Have a look at them at [police-station.json](assets/police-station.json)

 ## How to build the code

 First add these constants into your `home/.gradle/gradle.properties` file: